ldpercy/year-clock/task/add interactivity.md

 Yeah, as i thought, all the graphics elements basically are only allowed animation and descriptive as child elements.

+### Group labels and sector elements as siblings

 Hover on a containing group might be another possibility - I think I did something like this on the share charts ages ago, but don't remember if it was done natively or with script trickery.

 ### CSS :has